 Q: HOW OFTEN SHOULD I WATER MY LAWN?

 A: Water deeply and infrequently.
 Apply 1-1.5 inches of water per irrigation.
 Determine how long this takes by setting several shallow containers in different areas of the lawn for 30 minutes while irrigating.
 The average depth of water in these containers multiplied by two is the inches of water per hour emitted by the sprinkler system.
-Established lawns will require 2.5 inches of water or more per week.
-During the heat of summer, we recommend increasing this amount.
+For hot days that exceed 85 degrees, you may need to water three or four times a week.
+It’s very important that established lawns receive at least 2.5 inches of water per week during this time.
+It’s important, however, that you do not water every day.
+Less frequent watering is the best way to promote deep growth of grass roots.
+Watering too much can also result in stress to the lawn.

 IMPORTANT: lawns grown on sandy soil require more frequent irrigation applications, with less water per application.